Shamanthkrishna/Python-Projects/README.md

 12. **Amazon Data Scraper**
     - A web scraper that extracts titles, prices, ratings, review counts, and availability of gaming laptops from Amazon India and saves the data to a CSV file.

+13. **Simple Calculator**
+    - This is a simple calculator application built using Python's `tkinter` library for creating graphical user interfaces.
+The calculator provides basic arithmetic operations such as addition, subtraction, multiplication, and division.
+It features a user-friendly interface with buttons for digits, operations, and a clear button.

 **Credits**
 - Some project ideas were inspired by examples found on Aman Kharwal's The Clever Programmer Website(https://thecleverprogrammer.com/).